mrphysics-bonn/python-ismrmrd-reco/README.md

 The default docker image contains only CPU based reconstructions.
 A Docker image with GPU support can be build with: `./build_docker.sh python-ismrmrd-server/ bart_cuda`
 Note that this image is of larger size and that the GPU version needs nvidia-docker to be installed (https://github.com/NVIDIA/nvidia-docker).

-The container can be started by executing `./start_docker` or `./start_docker_it` from the project folder:
+The container can be started by executing `./start_docker` from the project folder:
 - `./start_docker` starts the container and runs the reconstruction server in background until it is killed with `docker kill #containerID`, where "#containerID" is the ID of the container (check with `docker ps`).
 You can attach to the container with `docker attach #containerID`.
-- `./start_docker_it` starts an interactive docker session in the bash shell.
-Run `start_server` within the container to start the reconstruction server.
-If you leave the session, the container is killed.
-- Use `./start_docker_gpu` or `./start_docker_it_gpu` for GPU support (nvidia-docker has to be installed)
+- Use `./start_docker_gpu` for GPU support (nvidia-docker has to be installed)

 ### Sending data via the client